semgrep/semgrep-vscode/README.md

 - `Semgrep: Sign out`: Log out from Semgrep Cloud Platform.
 Alternatively, you can sign out through your command-line interface by running `semgrep logout`.
 - `Semgrep: Scan changed files in a workspace`: Scan files that have been changed since the last commit in your current workspace.
 - `Semgrep: Scan all files in a workspace`: Scan all files in the current workspace.
 - `Semgrep: Update rules`: For logged-in users.
-If the rules in the [Rule board](https://semgrep.dev/orgs/-/board) have been changed, this command loads the new configuration of your rules for your next scan.
+If the rules in the [Rule board](https://semgrep.dev/orgs/-/board) or rules included through **Semgrep › Scan: Configuration** command have been changed, this command loads the new configuration of your rules for your next scan.

 Tip: You can also click the Semgrep icon in the Visual Studio Code to quickly access all available commands.